 Because I didn’t have a plan for the day, I found myself weaving in and out of the souvenir shops; gift shop tchotchkes have not changed since I was a kid.
 Besides the endless containers of sponges, gift shops sell poorly designed souvenir tee shirts and perfectly symmetrical shells in any shape and size you could want.
 A few of the shops played informational videos on the history of Tarpon Springs or the benefits of using a natural sponge.

 The marketing for these sponges is undeniably convincing.
 Natural sponges are antibacterial, making them ideal for household cleaning.
 When the divers harvest the sponges, part of the sponge is left in the ocean to regrow.
 This renewable resource will repeatedly regenerate, unlike their plastic counterparts found in stores.
 The best part is for just a few bucks; visitors can bring home these unexpected souvenirs, rather than a tee-shirt that says, “someone who loves me when to Tarpon Springs and bought me this shirt.”
 (Insert a big eye-roll every time I see a poor child wearing one of these shirts).

 Tarpon Springs Dolphin & Nature Tour

-As we slowed into the marina, a disappointed passenger exclaimed she was sad she didn’t get to see a dolphin on the Dolphin & Nature Tour.
+As we slowed into the marina, a disappointed passenger exclaimed she was sad she didn’t see a dolphin on the Dolphin & Nature Tour.
 At that exact moment, a dolphin’s dorsal fin broke from below the water.
-The First mate cracked a joke about giving SeaWorld a run for their money when training dolphins.
+The First mate cracked a joke about giving SeaWorld a run for its money when training dolphins.

 Downtown Tarpon Springs